This isn’t like one of the typical blog posts we write.

 4) Schedule meetings

 Instead of bouncing back and forth emailing, trying to find a suitable date and time with a prospect.
 Save time by including a link in your email that will allow prospects to see your availability and book a time that works for them.
-There are a number of tools out there, two of my favorite which are free to use are Plann3r and Calendly.

 5) Sales material